sapphiredev/utilities/packages/fetch/README.md

 ## Description

-Node has a great global `fetch` (powered by [undici]) for making API calls, but because it focuses solely on bringing the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to Node.js, it doesn't provide specific error messages and handling for different return types (JSON, Buffer, plain text, etc).
+Node has a great global `fetch` (powered by [undici]) for making API calls, but because it focuses solely on bringing the [Fetch API][fetch-mdn] to Node.js, it doesn't provide specific error messages and handling for different return types (JSON, Buffer, plain text, etc).
 This is where `@sapphire/fetch` comes in.
 The syntax is more restrictive than that of [undici], but that makes it consistent and easier to use in TypeScript.

 ## Features

 -   Written in TypeScript
 -   Fully tested
--   Exported `enum` for the common return data types.
+-   Exported `enum` for the common return data types
--   Throws distinctive errors when the API returns a "not ok" status code to make them easier to understand.
+-   Throws distinctive errors when the API returns a "not ok" status code to make them easier to understand
--   Enforces casting the return type when requesting JSON data, to ensure your return data is strictly typed.
+-   Enforces casting the return type when requesting JSON data, to ensure your return data is strictly typed
--   Uses global `fetch`, which for NodeJS is [undici] and for browsers is the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
+-   Uses global `fetch`, which for NodeJS is [undici] and for browsers is the [Fetch API][fetch-mdn]

 ## Installation